Tutorial: Migrate MySQL to Azure Database for MySQL online using DMS

 For more information on costs and pricing tiers, see the pricing page.

-Select Create to create the service.
+Review the configurations and select Create to create the service.

 Create a migration project